BenjaminDanker/Audio-Cleaner-Web/processor/README.md

 - `AZURE_STORAGE_CONNECTION_STRING` - Blob storage connection
 - `COSMOS_CONNECTION_STRING` - Cosmos DB connection
 - `USE_MANAGED_IDENTITY` - Set to 'true' for Azure deployment

-## Local Development

-For local development, use the `local-dev/local_processor.py` which provides a simplified version that works with local files instead of Azure services.